Resh Marhatta: Other works

 Resh travels around the world as a motivational speaker for youth empowerment.
 He is seen judging for beauty pageants and other reality shows in countries like Singapore, Bangladesh, Nepal, India, Thailand and so forth.
-He is also a columnist and has written columns in Popular magazine “Food and Wine- hospitality “and “Vibes-lifestyle “in the segment “workout with Resh” from 2015-2019.
+He is also a columnist and has written columns in Popular magazine “Food and Wine- hospitality “and “Vibes-lifestyle “in the segment “workout with Resh” from 2015 to 2019.
 Resh has also invested some properties in Florida and Nepal.